farajshuaib/di-injectable/README.md

 - ServiceProvider:
-  - resolve<T>(token: any): T: Resolves an instance of the service.
+  - `resolve<T>(token: any): T`: Resolves an instance of the service.
-  - Injectable: Decorator to mark a class as injectable as register it.
+  - `Injectable`: Decorator to mark a class as injectable as register it.
-  - Inject: Decorator to inject dependencies into the constructor.
+  - `Inject`: Decorator to inject dependencies into the constructor.

 ## Contributing